-The Rigas case has two factors that should of been of concern to members of the board of directors, creditors, and shareholders.
-The first factor was that John Rigas was the founder of the Corporation and was still in a position to spend large sums of the corporation's money.
+The Rigas case has two factors that could be of concern to members of the board of directors, creditors, and shareholders.
+The first is that John Rigas was the founder of the Corporation and was still in a position to spend large sums of the corporation's money.
 The second factor was that his son was running the corporation.
 What signs or indicators were there in this case that the two factors would be the underlying causes of the corporation's financial problems?